 Ecosystem Ecology, Biogeochemistry, Global Change

 The Templer Lab focuses on the effects of environmental change, including climate change, atmospheric deposition, and urbanization on biogeochemical cycling of carbon and nitrogen in natural and managed ecosystems.
 We explore how plant-microbial interactions influence carbon exchange, nitrogen retention, forest productivity, and water and air quality.
-We have projects in the City of Boston, temperate forests of the northeastern United States, redwood forests of California, and tropical forests of Puerto Rico, Mexico, and New Guinea.
+We also pursue projects that integrate across environmental science and policy through a collaborative approach with governments, non-governmental organizations, and the private sector.